 Eve was named LIFE, or the mother of ALL living, because out of her would spring the ENTIRE (not just some of or most of) human race!
-Eve's name does not leave any room for human beings to BEGIN to come into existence by any other woman or means (e.g. God creating more "Adams," or another set of humans like Adam and Eve, etc.)
+Eve's name does not leave any room for human beings to BEGIN to come into existence by any other woman or means.

-Now let's answer your second question regarding how the human family could have gotten progressively bigger if only Adam and Eve were created.
+Now let us answer your second question regarding how the human family could have gotten progressively bigger if only two humans were originally created.

-The Bible mentions, by name, three children of Adam and Eve: Cain, Abel, and Seth.
+The Bible mentions, by name, three children of Adam and Eve.
 Cain was the firstborn.
-Seth was born sometime after Cain killed Abel, when Adam was one hundred and thirty (130) years old.
-Genesis 5 tells us that after Seth was born Adam and Eve had other children:
+Seth came into the world sometime after Cain killed Abel, when Adam was one hundred and thirty years old.
+Genesis 5 tells us that after Seth was born our first parents had other children.

-A footnote in the writings of the Jewish historian Flavius Josephus (Antiquities of the Jews, Book 1, Chapter 2) stated that a very old tradition said Adam had a total of THIRTY-THREE (33) sons and TWENTY-ONE (21) daughters!
+A footnote in the writings of the Jewish historian Flavius Josephus (Antiquities of the Jews, Book 1, Chapter 2) stated that a very old tradition said the first couple had a total of THIRTY-THREE (33) sons and TWENTY-ONE (21) daughters!

-Additionally, since Adam and Eve were created perfect, their genetic makeup would be perfect and so would that of their first few children.
+Additionally, since the first couple were created perfect, their genetic makeup would be perfect and so would that of their first few children.
 With no genetic problems to enter the picture, God allowed them (for a time) to intermarry and fairly quickly begin to populate the world.
 As time went by, however, genetic imperfections would make close-kin marriages impractical and a real risk not only for the mother but also the children who could more easily be born with genetic defects and handicaps.